fr830/metro-greatmaps/README.md

 # metro-greatmaps

-This is a redesign of a WPF which showcases the greatmaps control.
+This is a redesign of the [greatmaps WPF control demo](https://github.com/radioman/greatmaps).
 The awesome [Metro WPF controls](http://mahapps.com/) are used.

 # A list of changes from the original: